WoahPieStudios/RoguelikeDungeon/Documentation/articles/charactersetup_unity.md

 }
 ```

 Those are the 2 things you need to get the velocity.
-Now you can create a Fixed Update function and put everything in there.
+Now you can create a `FixedUpdate` function and put everything in there.

 ``` c#
 public class Test : Movement